teonakuzmanovska/AuditEz/README.md

 - Id of the user that performed the action,
 - Name of the process that called the action,
-- Type of action (create / update / delete)
+- Type of action (create / update / delete),
-- Id of the audit log
+- Id of the audit log,
-- Id of the entity that was logged
+- Id of the entity that was logged,
-- Type of the entity that was logged
+- Type of the entity that was logged,
 - Properties affected:
   - Name of the property
   - Old value of the property